 And many retailers are finding that their revenues are growing despite the bad press that the retail industry has seen lately with the closing of stores.
 The reason – more and more people are still shopping, only they are doing it online.

-What do you need to do to get your distribution center/warehouse in tip-top shape before the holidays and what concerns you most about the holiday peak?
+What do you need to do to get your warehouse, fulfillment center, and in-store pickup areas in tip-top shape before the holidays?

-To eliminate these concerns, distributors need an effective and efficient distribution center to support the seasonal peak.
+To eliminate these concerns, retailers need effective and efficient fulfillment storage and order picking solutions to support the seasonal peak.

-Here are some key tips to get your DC ready for the holidays:
+Here are some key tips to get your fulfillment operations ready for the holidays:

 - Make sure your inventory is positioned for omnichannel so that fulfillment can occur for any sales channel.
 Putting the same inventory product into different channel segments strains efficiencies.

-- Begin hiring and training staff even though the holidays are months off.
+- Secure, hire, and training staff even though the holidays are months off.
 Making sure staff are trained on holiday processes and procedures will keep your operations running smoothly.

 - Ship freight earlier to avoid having to use more expensive transport methods so that orders will arrive on-time at a consumers’ location.